herrstrietzel/svg-getpointatlength/README.md

 #### Get path data from elements/shapes
 For usage in node.js you need a DOM parser like JSDOM.
-To retrieve the path data from an element use `getPathDataFromEl(el)`
+To retrieve the path data from an element use `getPathDataFromEl(el, stringify)`

 ```
 let ellipse = document.querySelector('ellipse');